-The Ombudsman encourages all complainants to make their complaint directly to the agency involved to give them the opportunity to address their concerns.
-As well as helping resolve their complaint, bringing the matter to the agency’s attention may result in changes to agency policies or procedures that will benefit other community members.
+The Ombudsman encourages all complainants to make their complaint directly to the public authority involved to give them the opportunity to address their concerns.
+As well as helping resolve their complaint, bringing the matter to the public authority’s attention may result in changes to public authority policies or procedures that will benefit other community members.

-In the event that a complainant is dissatisfied with the response from the agency in relation to their complaint, they may raise their concerns with the Ombudsman.
-The Ombudsman has the jurisdiction to investigate the actions of State government departments, prisons, hospitals, schools and technical colleges, local governments and public universities.
+In the event that a complainant is dissatisfied with the response from the public authority in relation to their complaint, they may raise their concerns with the Ombudsman.
+The Ombudsman has the jurisdiction to investigate the actions of State Government departments, prisons, hospitals, schools and TAFEs, local governments and public universities.

 The Ombudsman will assess each complaint and if it is within jurisdiction and appropriate for the office to take action, the following action will be taken: